Energy and climate change

-We are 100% renewable in Germany and Spain
+We are 100% renewable in Germany, Brazil, Spain and United Kingdom

 Bilateral agreements are available in various countries: in this way we acquired renewable energy in Brazil, where we are the company with the largest number of buildings in the free market in energy.
 These are short to medium-term acquisitions, between 2 and 5 years, which provide us with a saving of more than 15 million euros a year.
 These types of contracts have already been signed in Chile, for 28% of its consumption, and Peru for 30%.
 And a new contract is being negotiated for Telefónica Panama.